 Strategic Issues/Public Policy

-Here ASCE will cover megaprojects and offer multidisciplinary views on the feasibility, planning, design, construction, costs, public process, value, innovation, environmental sustainability, and resiliency of the project discussed.
+This topic is intended to cover mega projects and multidisciplinary systems viewpoint on the feasibility, planning, design, construction, costs, public process, value, innovation, environmental, sustainability, and resiliency of the project discussed.

 History & Heritage

-Do you know the civil engineering past?
-Sessions are designed to cover significant civil engineering achievements within the region of the host city or of national importance having appeal for all attendees.
+This topic will cover significant civil engineering achievements within the region of the host city or of National importance to add appeal for all attendees

 ASCE Convention Advisory Council Members